HarbourMasters/Shipwright/README.md

 ### Using the extraction tool

 * Open a rom to initiate generating the `oot.otr` archive file.
 * If a second button exists then `oot.otr` already exists.
-To prevent overwriting the old otr use this button to choose a new game directory.
+To prevent overwriting the old `oot.otr` use this button to choose a new game directory.
 The new directory must not already contain an `oot.otr` to prevent an error.
 * When the process completes, place `oot.otr` beside `soh.exe` if it is not already.

 This packaging process can take up to **5 minutes**.